Mosca42/WorldProtector/README.md

 - fall-damage: prevents players from taking damage by fall-damage
 - send-chat: prevents players from sending chat messages (doesn't block commands)

+You are also able to add or remove all flags by using the special flag 'all'.

 ## Create a region